svtk/AtomicKotlinCourse/Introduction to Objects/Constraining Visibility/Exercise 5/task.md

 ## Mastering the IDE: Extract Function

-IntelliJ Idea allows you to extract repetitive code into a function.
+IntelliJ IDEA allows you to extract repetitive code into a function.
 Select the following code in the body of the first function:

 ```